 - Washing the Car – My children love washing my car so that will definitely be happening if it’s not too cold.

-I’d love to hear how you plan to make the school holidays in lockdown special in the comments.
+I’d love to hear how you plan to make the school holidays fun at home in the comments.

 Enjoyed this Post?
 Why not pin it for Later!